 When Erinn Hoyt graduated from San Diego State University in 2012, she walked across the stage with a portable intravenous (IV) device hidden under her robe.
-She had spent the past 10 days in the intensive care unit on a ventilator and was on the transplant list for new lungs.
+She had spent the previous 10 days in the ICU on a ventilator and was on the transplant list for new lungs.

 "I finished my finals in my hospital room and was discharged the day before my graduation," said Hoyt.
 "Nothing was going to stop me from getting my diploma."

 Hoyt was born with cystic fibrosis, a progressive, genetic disease that causes persistent lung infections.
 She had been under the care of the